Skip to main content

 • 3 garlic cloves, thinly sliced

-• 3–4 g crushed red pepper flakes
+• 3/4 teaspoons crushed red pepper flakes

 • 3 oil-packed anchovy fillets, chopped (optional)

-• 30 g basil leaves (purple or green)
+• 150g basil leaves (purple or green)

-• 30 ml red wine vinegar
+• 2 tablespoons red wine vinegar

-• juice of 1/2 lemon
+• 1/2 lemon

-• flaky sea salt
+• Flaky sea salt

-How to make Tomato salad with warm basil dressing
+How to make Tomato Salad with Warm Basil Dressing

 Disclaimer